AnJoiner/FFmpegCommand/README.md

 In our development, audio and video related content is often used, generally we will choose [FFmpeg](https://www.ffmpeg.org/), but its cross-compilation is a very troublesome thing for us .
 So here for the convenience of future use, I wrote this `FFmpegCommand`, `FFmpegCommand` is composed of `FFmpeg` core library, and integrates `lame`, `libx264`, `fdk-aac` and `libopencore-amr` mainstream audio and video processing Android program
 **Note: The current library is only available for Android**

-If you can’t access all the information, please go to[【Domestic Mirror】](https://gitee.com/anjoiner/FFmpegCommand)
+If you can’t access all the information, please go to[【国内镜像】](https://gitee.com/anjoiner/FFmpegCommand)

 ## Cross Compile
 * Macos 13.2 + GCC + Cmake + NDK 21